GGre/PLHA2-for-Laurent/README.md

 plha2.py to be used on Linux OS

-plha2Win.py to be used on Winodws OS
+plha2Win.py to be used on Windows OS